Note

 (tempSensor) module produced 120 telemetry messages, but only 49 of them went upstream to the cloud.

-The first step we want to do is to check the logs produced by the Filter
+First, check the logs produced by the Filter

 module.
-Select Troubleshoot live! then select the Filter
+Select Troubleshoot live!, then select the Filter

 module.